 New, brighter, dimmable church lighting is part of the Centered on Christ sanctuary renovation project.

-Financial Update (provided by Fr.
-Randy)
+Financial Update (provided by Father Randy, Pastor)

 Task force includes: Dan Clancy, Mark Courchane, Craig Fenrick, Todd Hollister, Derek Metcalf, Jim Wilson, office staff: Roger Howerton and Sue Besler; Campaign Chair – Paul Stoffel.